ThrowTheSwitch/Ceedling/docs/CeedlingPacket.md

 Ceedling is able to execute inline Ruby string substitution code within the entries of certain project file configuration elements.

-This evaluation occurs when the project file is loaded and processed into a data structure for use by the Ceedling application.
+In some cases, this evaluation may occurs when elements of the project configuration are loaded and processed into a data structure for use by the Ceedling application (e.g. path handling).
+In other cases, this evaluation occurs each time a project configuration element is referenced (e.g. tools).

+_Notes:_
-_Note:_ One good option for validating and troubleshooting inline Ruby string exapnsion is use of `ceedling dumpconfig` at the command line.
+* One good option for validating and troubleshooting inline Ruby string exapnsion is use of `ceedling dumpconfig` at the command line.
 This application command causes your project configuration to be processed and written to a YAML file with any inline Ruby string expansions, well, expanded along with defaults set, plugin actions applied, etc.
+* A commonly needed expansion is that of referencing an environment variable.
+  Inline Ruby string expansion supports this.
+See the example below.

 #### Ruby string expansion syntax